 As you exhale, draw your pubic bone to your navel and lift the rib cage away from the hips.

-Hold this pose for up to a
+Hold this pose for up to a minute.
+Use your inhales to lengthen the spine and exhales to deepen the stretch.

 To release the posture, inhale and lengthen your torso.
 Exhale, release the hands to the floor and step back to Downward Facing Dog.
 Repeat on the opposite side.